benningtonparkhoa/benningtonparkhoa.github.io/events.md

 Each year, near the end of summer, Bennington Park hosts a family friendly party for all the homeowners on Bennett Court, Bridgetowne Court and Brownshire Lane.

-Unfortunately, the 2020 Bennington Bash has been cancelled due to COVID-19 health concerns.
-We look forward to hosting our next Bennington Bash in the fall of 2021.

 ## Annual Members Meeting

 Each year in January, Bennington Park holds an annual members meeting.